Tips & How

 Independent Driving (20 Minutes)

-If you take a wrong turn during the independent driving section, this is not an automatic fault — examiners understand that GPS errors and missed turns happen.
-What matters is how safely you respond, not whether you follow the perfect route.
+If you take a wrong turn during the independent driving section, this is not an automatic fault — what matters is how safely you respond, not whether you follow the perfect route.

 The Manoeuvre